JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Abstract

 \section{Abstract}

 {The structure and composition of simple ices can be severely modified during stellar evolution by protostellar heating.
-Key to understanding the involved processes are thermal and chemical tracers that can diagnose the history and environment of the ice.
+Key to understanding the involved processes are thermal and chemical tracers that can be used to diagnose the history and environment of the ice.
 The 15.2 \ce{\mu}m bending mode of \ce{^{12}CO_2} in particular has proven to be a valuable tracer of ice heating events but suffers from grain shape and size effects.
-A viable alternative tracer is the weaker \ce{^{13}CO_2} isotopologue band at 4.39 \ce{\mu}m which has now become accessible at high S/N with the \textit{James Webb} Space Telescope (JWST).
-In this study we present JWST NIRSpec observations of \ce{^{13}CO_2 } ice in five deeply embedded Class 0 sources spanning a wide range in masses and luminosities (0.2 - \ce{10^4} $L_\odot$ ) taken as part of the Investigating Protostellar Accretion Across the Mass Spectrum (IPA) program.
+A viable alternative tracer is the weaker \ce{^{13}CO_2} isotopologue band at 4.39 \ce{\mu}m, which has now become accessible at high S/N with the \textit{James Webb} Space Telescope (JWST).
+In this study we present JWST NIRSpec observations of \ce{^{13}CO_2 } ice in five deeply embedded Class 0 sources that span a wide range in masses and luminosities (0.2 - \ce{10^4} $L_\odot$ ) taken as part of the Investigating Protostellar Accretion Across the Mass Spectrum (IPA) program.
 The band profiles vary significantly depending on the source, with the most luminous sources showing a distinct narrow peak at 4.38 \ce{\mu}m.
-We first apply a phenomenological approach where we demonstrate that a minimum of 3-4 Gaussian profiles are needed to fit the absorption feature of \ce{^{13}CO_2}.
-We then combine these findings with laboratory data and show that a 15.2 \ce{\mu}m \ce{^{12}CO_2} bending mode inspired five-component decomposition can be applied for the isotopologue band where each component is representative of \ce{CO_2} ice in a specific molecular environment.
-The final solution consists of cold mixtures of \ce{CO_2} with \ce{CH_3OH}, \ce{H_2O} and CO as well as segregated heated pure \ce{CO_2} ice at 80 K. Our results are in agreement with previous studies of the \ce{^{12}CO_2} ice band, further confirming that \ce{^{13}CO_2} is a useful alternative tracer of protostellar heating and ice composition.
-We also propose an alternative solution consisting only of heated ice mixtures of \ce{CO_2}:\ce{CH_3OH} and \ce{CO_2}:\ce{H_2O} ices and warm pure \ce{CO_2} ice at 80 K (i.e., no cold \ce{CO_2} ices) for decomposing the ice profiles of HOPS 370 and IRAS 20126, the two most luminous sources in our sample that show strong evidence of ice heating, resulting in ice segregation.}
+We first applied a phenomenological approach with which we demonstrate that a minimum of three to four Gaussian profiles are needed to fit the absorption feature of \ce{^{13}CO_2}.
+We then combined these findings with laboratory data and show that a 15.2 \ce{\mu}m \ce{^{12}CO_2} bending-mode-inspired five-component decomposition can be applied to the isotopologue band, with each component representative of \ce{CO_2} ice in a specific molecular environment.
+The final solution consists of cold mixtures of \ce{CO_2} with \ce{CH_3OH}, \ce{H_2O}, and CO as well as segregated heated pure \ce{CO_2} ice at 80 K. Our results are in agreement with previous studies of the \ce{^{12}CO_2} ice band, further confirming that \ce{^{13}CO_2} is a useful alternative tracer of protostellar heating and ice composition.
+We also propose an alternative solution consisting only of heated mixtures of \ce{CO_2}:\ce{CH_3OH} and \ce{CO_2}:\ce{H_2O} ices and warm pure \ce{CO_2} ice at 80 K (i.e., no cold \ce{CO_2} ices) for decomposing the ice profiles of HOPS 370 and IRAS 20126, the two most luminous sources in our sample that show strong evidence of ice heating resulting in ice segregation.}

 \keywords{Astrochemistry, Protostars, Interstellar Ices, Infrared Spectroscopy}